emqxarchive/emqx-docs-en/source/commands.rst

 admins
 ------

-The 'admins' CLI is used to add/del admin account, which is registered by the dashboard plugin.
+The 'admins' CLI is used to add/del admin account, which is registered on the emqx dashboard.

 +------------------------------------------+-----------------------------+
 | admins add <Username> <Password> <Tags>  | Create admin account        |